andrewscouten/CrisisOfCrowns/obsidian/(1) The Party/Blume.md

 ---

-> [!important] Lord Blume, of the Eldest of Eldest, Champion of the Endless, Agent of the Green Coven
+> [!important] Honorable Blume, of the Eldest of Eldest, Champion of the Endless, Agent of the Green Coven

 > [!infobox|center wfull]
 > # Blume Yllavaris